Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Not driving your car doesn't mean you can ignore your insurance.
 Whether you're storing a seasonal vehicle, heading overseas, or waiting between cars, the coverage decisions you make right now can protect your wallet both today and when you get back on the road.
 This guide breaks down every realistic option for maintaining car insurance without driving — including which strategies actually save money and which ones create costly problems down the line.

-From comprehensive-only "storage" coverage starting as low as $10–$25/month to non-owner policies and military deployment programs, you'll learn exactly what your options are, what each costs in 2026, and how your state's rules factor into the decision.
+From comprehensive-only "storage" coverage to non-owner policies and military deployment programs, you'll learn exactly what your options are, what each costs in 2026, and how your state's rules factor into the decision.
+The national average for full coverage now ranges from $2,100 to $2,697 per year across leading data sources — but smart storage strategies can cut your costs by 75–85% while keeping you protected.

 Key Pinch Points